 Úvoz 26, Praha 1 – Hradčany; www.valasska-pivnice.cz

 U Hrocha (‘The Hippo’) Beerhall

-A Lesser Quarter beerhall, hidden away from the city’s hustle and bustle, which has, in its relatively short existence, become an iconic tavern.
+A Lesser Quarter beer hall, hidden away from the city’s hustle and bustle, has become an iconic tavern in its relatively short existence.
 Those who come to enjoy the exquisitely kept Pilsner beer (they say that it is one of the best in Prague) include locals, tourists and officials from the Castle.
 The tavern, where people come to ‘join in and chat’, is renowned for its authentic old beerhall ambience, with Gothic arches and a homely feel.
-This is a traditional beerhall, so the menu includes mainly cold snacks to go with the beer – cheeses, headcheese, pickled sausage (called “utopenec” or ‘drowned man’) and rollmops (pickled herring.)
+This is a traditional beer hall, so the menu includes mainly cold snacks to go with the beer – cheeses, headcheese, pickled sausage (called “utopenec” or ‘drowned man’) and rollmops (pickled herring.)
 Hot dishes include grilled pork steak or sausage.
-Despite the fact that it is often crowded, you will almost always find a free spot, or you can drink your beer standing up at the bar.
+Even though it is often crowded, you will almost always find a free spot, or you can drink your beer standing up at the bar.

 Thunovská 10, Praha 1 – Malá Strana